SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions can be :newTerm:`nested` inside other functions.
 As its name suggests, a nested function is simply a function written within the body of another function.
-The nested function is hidden from the outside world, but can still be used by its enclosing function.
+The nested function is hidden from the outside world by default, but can still be used by its enclosing function.
+An enclosing function can return one of its nested functions to allow the nested function to be used in another scope.

 The ``chooseStepFunction`` example above can be rewritten to use and return nested functions: